Introduction

 );

-Step 9.
-Now that we've defined the Rule, we can go to our APP and start using it.
+Now that we've defined the Rule, we can go to our App and start using it.

-Tip: Kepion also allows SQL Rules to use user input parameters.
-Please refer to Use Parameters in SQL Rule to see how.
+Tip: Kepion also allows SQL Rules to use user-created input parameters.
+Refer to Use Parameters in SQL Rule to see how.

 Associate Rule with Form